 Brigadier Allen, the 16th Brigade Commander wrote afterwards, "it was a fantastic battle.
 Everybody was on top of the ground and all in the front line including artillery, Bren carriers, infantry and various unit headquarters with unit transport only a few hundred yards [metres] in the rear.
 Some confusion could be expected with every weapon firing and aircraft strafing from above.
 If you saw it at the cinema you would say the author had never seen a battle.
 We had to hold the position until dark and thanks to the morale of the force it was done.
 As expected the pressure eased after dark, but I have often wondered why the enemy did not follow up his success if only with infantry patrols".

-Following lunch we made our way through the village to the entrance where Tassos had left the restaurant and positioned our coach for our trip down the mountain to our hotel.
-Arriving back at our hotel we had free time before dinner to prepare for our big move south tomorrow to the ferry at Pirreus and on to Crete.
+Following coffee we made our way through the village to the entrance where Tassos had positioned our coach for our trip down the mountain to our hotel.
+Arriving back at our hotel we had free time before dinner to prepare for our big move south tomorrow to the ferry at Pirraeus and on to Crete.